jrodewig/wanderahead.github.io/_posts/2025-04-02-new-bern-one-of-north-carolinas-best-small-towns.md

 the awe-inspiring Tryon Palace, a sprawling testament to grandeur.

-Whether you stick to the walkable waterfront downtown or venture out to explore the waterways and the 157,000-acre Croatan National Forest, there’s plenty to see and do.
-This article won’t cover it all, but here are the essential experiences to prioritize when you visit New Bern.
+Whether you stick to the walkable waterfront downtown or venture out to explore the waterways and the 157,000-acre Croatan National Forest, there's plenty to see and do.
+This article won't cover it all, but here are the essential experiences to prioritize when you visit New Bern.

 ## Get Out on the Water